D-VAL: An automatic functional equivalence validation tool for planning domain models: Introduction

 \section{Introduction}

 Validation of planning domain models is a key challenge in Knowledge Engineering in Planning and Scheduling (KEPS).
 Among other tasks, this activity is concerned with checking the correctness of a planning domain model with respect to its specification, requirements or any other reference.
 If the reference is described informally, then the process of validating the correctness of domain models is also informal~\cite{mccluskey2017engineering}.
-On the other hand, when the requirements are described formally, it is feasible to perform formal validation and to automate this process.
+On the other hand, when the requirements are described formally, it is feasible to perform formal validation and to automate this process, as we will show in this paper.

 Our research focuses on validating the functional equivalence of planning domain models.
-Two planning domain models are functionality equivalent if both can be used to solve the same set of planning problems.
+Two planning domain models are functionally equivalent if both can be used to solve the same set of planning problems.
 The need for a technique to analyse planning domain models for functional equivalence has been highlighted in the literature~\cite{shoeeb2011comparing,Vallati2013TowardsAP,mccluskey2017engineering}.

 One example application is the evaluation of the quality of planning model learning algorithms~\cite{aineto2018learning,zhuo2013action}.
-This can be achieved by using hand-crafted models to generate a number of plans which are then fed to the model learning method to produce the learnt planning domain models.
+This evaluation process can be achieved by using hand-crafted models to generate a number of plans which are then fed to the model learning method to produce the learnt planning domain models.
 The functional equivalence of the original and learnt models is then checked to evaluate the quality of the learning algorithm.

 Another application is to validate that the modifications performed by optimisation methods that are applied to planning domain models do not alter the functionality of the original domain.
 This includes reformulation, re-representation~\cite{vallati2015effective} and tuning~\cite{hutter2009paramils} of domain models in order to increase the efficiency of planners using them.
-Examples of domain reformulation include macro-learning~\cite{newton2007learning,botea2005macro} and action schema splitting~\cite{areces2014optimizing}.
+Examples of domain reformulation include macro-learning~\cite{newton2007learning,botea2005macro}, action schema splitting~\cite{areces2014optimizing} and entanglements~\cite{chrpa2012exploiting}.